showell/lint-zulip-message-html/README.md

 "span" has a zillion valid attributes from pygment/katex, as well as emojis.

-Other than that, the Zulip markdown is fairly consistent and clean.
+Other than that, the Zulip HTML is fairly consistent and clean in terms of structure.

 The code is pretty fast.
-On my box I can validate just under a million messages per minute.
+On my box I can validate over a half million messages per minute.
 It uses lxml for the actual parsing, and then the custom Python that I wrote tries to use appropriate data structures like dictionaries, sets, or tiny lists.
 The validator just walks the AST recursively.

+The validator throws exceptions when it finds any errors, which avoids ugly debugging code if you're deep into the AST.

+As far as code quality, there is lots of room for improvement.
+I try to keep it formatted with out-of-the-box `ruff`, so the code is tidy.
+I am not yet using mypy.
+This is tested on python 3.12, but I don't anything super exotic.